johnsonj561/Simple-Serverless-API/readme.md

 ### Simple User API with API Gateway, Lambda, Jest, and Swagger

-Keywords: serverless, AWS, unit testing, mocks, swagger, jsonschema, ES6, async/await
+Keywords: serverless, AWS, Lambda, API Gateway, unit testing, mocks, swagger, jsonschema, ES6, async/await

 CRUD API was documented with [SwaggerHub] and then imported to Amazon's API Gateway, allowing quick scaffolding of API from Swagger definition.